nicoduj/homebridge-harmony/README.md

 - As a sample :
   - "sequencesToPublishAsAccessoriesSwitch" : ["Test"] will expose the sequence Test as a button.

+See [Logitech Harmony Sequence Configuration](https://support.myharmony.com/en-us/creating-button-sequences) for sequences configuration.

-Please note that the sequence can only be triggered if its activity is in use.
-(Sequences are linked to an activity by design in harmony app).
+**Please note that the sequence can only be triggered if its activity is in use.
+(Sequences are linked to an activity by design in harmony app).**

 ## Changelog